TaraMcAllister/saulbass/markdown.md

 ##Getting his Start

 Bass was born in 1920 in New York City, to Jewish immigrants.
 A creative child, he drew constantly.
 Something he promoted heavily throughout his life.
 Growing up in the Depression, he had to leave school at 16 to work in an advertising agency.
 During this time he attended night classes at the Art Students League where he began studying under György Kepes, a master of the functional Bauhaus aesthetic.
 Kepes focused Bass's ideas about modernism, psychology and the social responsibility of designers, helping shape Bass into one of the most articulate members of his profession.
+In the 1940s, Bass left New York for LA.
+Bass would soon turn his experience in advertising into something much more – design.

 <!--Quote-->
 "Design is thinking made visible."

 ##Cinematic Revolution

-In the 1940s, Bass left New York for LA.
-He worked mostly in advertising until his first major break: a poster for the 1954 film, Carmen Jones.
+ Bass had worked mostly in advertising until his first major break: a poster for the 1954 film, Carmen Jones.
 The filmmakers were so impressed by his poster work, they invited him to design the title credits.
 This turned out to be a game-changing decision for the industries of film and design.

 Bass stepped up the sophistication of movie posters with his distinctive minimal style: imagery that mimicked cut papers and simple colour palettes.
-This can be seen in many pieces of his workmBass completely revolutionized the role of title credits in films.
+This can be seen in many pieces of his work.
+Bass completely revolutionized the role of title credits in films.
 Traditionally, credits were static and drab.
 They were considered so unimportant, they would actually be projected onto the closed curtains.

 Bass, however, was committed to injecting life into these graphics, making them as much a part of the cinematic experience as anything else.
 He aimed to "symbolise and summarise" the movie in the credits via imagery and text.
 His signature “kinetic type” became part of design history as they dashed and moved across the screen.

 Titles became a spectacle to be seen.
 Film reels with Bass credits were delivered to movie theaters along with a note: “projectionist – pull curtain before titles.”

-Watching the documentary Bass on Titles (2006) I learned that he approached each film title with the same three-point approach he would use with any other design project.
+        During my research I watched the documentary 'Bass on Titles' (2006) It was here that I learnt that Bass approached each film title with the same three-point approach he would use with any of his design projects:

 - Saturating himself with knowledge of the company.
 - Understanding the vision of the company.